-D. RECORDKEEPING.

-- 1. COLLECT and ORGANIZE the protected person's records and important papers. - 2.
-BEGIN TO MAINTAIN the protected person's records and do this throughout your appointment as guardian/conservator. - E. CREATE A BUDGET for the estate.
-Use the specific forms and instructions for "How to Complete an Estate Budget" in this packet set.
+- D. RECORDKEEPING. - COLLECT and ORGANIZE the protected person's records and important papers. - 2.
+BEGIN TO MAINTAIN the protected person's records and do this throughout your appointment as Conservator. - E. CREATE A BUDGET for the estate.
+Use the specific forms and instructions for "How to Complete an Estate Budget (Form 5)" in this packet set.